fosetorico/Chat-With-Multiple-PDF-Documents/README.md

 conda activate your-chosen-name
 ```

-#### 3. Rename the '.env.example' file to '.env' and insert your gOOGLE API key
+#### 3. Rename the '.env.example' file to '.env' and insert your Google API key

 #### 4. Install the requirements
 ```